laravel-enso/documentation/docs/packages/select.md

 - for the back-end, the package comes with a trait for easy retrieval and formatting of the data as expected by the VueJS component
 - can filter the option list dynamically even based on the model’s one-to-many / many-to-many relationships
-- can search in multiple attributes of a model
+- can search in multiple attributes of a model, and the attribute(s) may be nested
 - can specify the attribute used as label for the select options
 - can be used to create a new 'tag' if no suitable result is found (soon)
 - can use the arrow keys to navigate the list of results and Enter to select/deselect